How do you tune your Amazon Athena query performance?

 There are service limits imposed by AWS – you need to refer to these before deciding if this works for you.
 Hence, if you have several users needing to do interactive queries or using dashboards on data on Amazon S3, this may not be the solution for you.

 You may need to access data on S3 via an API or via Redshift Spectrum or other means.
+Your AWS ETL options with AWS Glue are explained in our blog if you need to ingest or transform your data on S3.

 Please read our blog Face off: AWS Athena vs Redshift Spectrum – which service you should use and when.